dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 There is a pre-designated leader for `view(r)`, denoted `leader(r)`, which is known to everyone.
 `leader(r)` proposes in `view(r)` simply by setting its meta-information value to `r` via `setInfo(r)`.
+Thereafter, transmissions by the leader will carry the new view number.
-The next broadcast transmitted by the leader is interpreted as `proposal(r)`.
+The first `view-r` message by the leader carrying `view(r) is interpreted as `proposal(r)`.
 The proposal implicitly extends the sequence of transactions with the transitive causal predecessors of `proposal(r)`.

 In [**Figure: Commit**](#Figure-Commit) below, `leader(r)` is party 1 and its first message in `view(r)` is on layer k denoted with a full yellow oval, indicating it is `proposal(r)`.

 When a party receives `proposal(r)`, it advances the meta-information value to `r` view `setInfo(r)`.
-The next broadcast transmitted by the party is interpreted as voting for `proposal(r)`.
+Thereafter, transmissions by the party will carry the new view number and be interpreted as voting for `proposal(r)`.
 A proposal that has a quorum of 2F+1 votes is considered **committed**.

 Below, parties 3 and 4 vote for `proposal(r)` by advancing their view to `r` in layer k+1, denoted with striped yellow ovals. `proposal(r)` now has the required quorum of 2F+1 votes (including the leader's implicit vote), and it becomes committed.